 Storage cubes come in all shapes and sizes, great for small spaces, and they won't break the bank.
 Available in a range of materials and styles, you can easily match them to your overall theme.
 You could even try installing a few on your walls for an easy grab and go lifestyle.

-Sleek Edison Wall Light - Pewter, £29, by Industville (Image supplied by Laura Griffith)
+Orlando Wire Cage Wall Light - 4 Inch - Pewter, by Industville (Image supplied by Julie-Ann Daniells)

 5. Bathroom Wall Cabinets

 Wall cabinets are a must for space-saving, because they’re compact and will give you plenty of storage space.
 Whether you opt for a traditional wall cabinet or a modern alternative, like a mirror with a shelf, they’re a fantastic way to store items.